Once you start to add images to your page, you may run into some problems involving:

 ../ means to go up one level in the folder tree.

 %20 is a code for a space in the folder or file name.
 Many web servers cannot handle spaces in filenames, so spaces are not allowed in URLs.
 Browsers automatically insert this code when you type a space in a URL.

 Some web page authors link directly to an image at another site instead of having a copy of the image on their own site.
 There are several things wrong with this:

 Images on web pages are not free for you to use... unless the web site says they are.
 For copyrighted images you must get permission even to make a copy.

 That said, the folks who actually get in trouble for this are usually claiming the images as their own or else making money from them in some way.
 People who create useful or beautiful images spend a lot of time and effort on them.
 Respect their work!

-Problem: Image resized or converted by FrontPage does not look like original - smoothness, dimensions, colors, transparency.
+Problem: Image converted by FPX does not look like original - dimensions, colors, transparency.

-Solution: Use a graphics program or a graphics converter to resize and change the original image's file format.
-There are more options in such a program.
+Solution: Use a graphics program or a graphics converter to change the original image's file format.
+Bonus - You can resize at the same time.

-Problem: Image has background color which you want to be transparent.
+Problem: Image has background which you want to be transparent.

 Images from clip art collections may have transparent background or solid background, usually white.
 But it can be hard to tell which.